roman-milk/roman-milk.github.io/the-witches-noir.md

+===

- ****** The Witches Noir ****** bysubslutjenna© Save for those items and a long, bejewed, and ornate type of key, the chest was empty.
+Save for those items and a long, bejewed, and ornate type of key, the chest was empty.
 Tabitha picked up the key, and turned it over in her dainty hand.
 Her black fingernails shiny next to the dull silver of the key, and complimenting the jewels on the skull shaped end.

  "What do you think it opens?"
 Jenna asked.
 Both girls looked around again, but no door was forthcoming.
 "I bet it opens the real treasure chest," Jenna continued, giggling.
 As she giggled, Jenna reached into the chest and picked up the silver chains, letting them dangle from her fingertips.